uche-inyama/digital_twin/README.md

 #### 9. Getting your results:
 At the end of all the simulations
 - Move import_results.py to the results folder.
 - cd into results and run import_results.py.

+#### 10. Extras - The result of my experiment runs
+- It is at the root of the project folder: ```Sprint3_Results0.xlsx ```, focus on the first sheet - the raw data sheet.